SureshMatsui/SaveCoin/contrib/devtools/README.md

 Setup
 ---------
-Configuring the github-merge tool for the SpeedCoin repository is done in the following way:
+Configuring the github-merge tool for the SaveCoin repository is done in the following way:

-    git config githubmerge.repository SpeedCoin/SpeedCoin
+    git config githubmerge.repository SaveCoin/SaveCoin
     git config githubmerge.testcmd "make -j4 check" (adapt to whatever you want to use for testing) git config --global user.signingkey mykeyid (if you want to GPG sign)